 The Breast Cancer Research Foundation: What We've Accomplished

 The Breast Cancer Research Foundation was established by Evelyn H. Lauder in 1993, with the intention of bringing about a cure for breast cancer in our lifetime.
 Larry Norton, MD, of Memorial Sloan-Kettering Cancer Center, has directed the Foundation's scientific activities since its beginnings.
 In 2002, BCRF expanded its mission to include prevention as well as cure, reflecting the direction of its research grants aimed at prevention as well as treatment.
-Since inception, BCRF has increased its annual funding level more than 200 times over, and in 2012-2013 will be supporting 197 dedicated researchers at major medical institutions across the globe--a very long way from the $159,000 to eight researchers awarded in 1994.
+In 2013, BCRF's annual research funding increased to $45 million, with grants now supporting more than 200 dedicated researchers at major medical institutions across the globe—a very long way from the $159,000 awarded to eight researchers in 1994.

 BCRF-funded research has helped save lives and significantly improved the quality of care and survivorship for tens of thousands of breast cancer patients in the past decade and a half.
 The research itself has revealed that "cure" is a mosaic made up of as many approaches to diagnosing, treating, preventing and surviving as there are different types of breast cancer.